melowntech/workshop/introduction.rst

 Tileset
 -------
-A tiled surface (set of meshes with metadata) meshes are textured: usually, but not necessarily coresponding to a given reference frame possibly taking advantage of external texture layers containing :ref:`credit`\s (copyrights, attributions)
+A tiled surface (set of meshes with metadata) meshes are textured: usually, but not necessarily corresponding to a given reference frame possibly taking advantage of external texture layers containing :ref:`credit`\s (copyrights, attributions)

 .. _resource: